 The NSC reports that drivers talking on the phone – even hands-free – fail to see around 50% of their surroundings.
 What’s more, some research has found using a hands-free device requires more cognitive attention than a hand-held option, particularly with talk-to-text, which often requires reading and revising, bringing manual and visual distraction into the mix.

 April is National Distracted Driving Awareness Month, a time to reflect on your driving habits and to make changes that can help keep everyone on the road safer.
 This April, consider taking the National Highway Traffic Safety Administration’s pledge to #justdrive and help protect yourself and everyone you share the road with from an avoidable accident.

 Have You Been Injured?

 Even the safest of drivers cannot always avoid an accident.
 If you have been injured in a motor vehicle accident caused by a distracted driver, it is a good idea to consult with an experienced lawyer who can help you understand your rights and your options.

 The attorneys at Brown & Brown are here to listen to your experience, provide straightforward information about your rights, and help you understand the best path forward.
-Please call our St. Louis office at 314-333-3333 or our Fairview Heights office at 618-888-8888 to schedule your free case review today.
+Please call our St. Louis office at 314-333-3333 or our Illinois office at 618-888-8888 to schedule your free case review today.